Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 ### Tonya Harding in "I, Tonya"

-Robbie's depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya” provides another illuminating instance of her Enneagram Type 8 alignment.
+Robbie's depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya” provides another illuminating instance of her Enneagram type 8 alignment.
 Harding's real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8's comfortable confrontation with rage.
 The storyline's journey through adversity and struggle for control and respect mirror the common life challenges of Type 8 individuals.
 Robbie's fearless performance here further illustrates her understanding and embodiment of her inner Type 8.

 ### Harley Quinn in "Suicide Squad" and "Birds of Prey"

-Margot Robbie's portrayal of Harley Quinn, especially in "Birds of Prey," vividly embodies her Enneagram Type 8 traits.
+Margot Robbie's portrayal of Harley Quinn, especially in "Birds of Prey," vividly embodies her Enneagram type 8 traits.
 Harley Quinn's high energy, rebelliousness, and fierce independence align seamlessly with Robbie's assertive and tenacious Type 8 personality.

 Her transformation from the Joker's sidekick to an independent, rule-setting leading figure mirrors the Type 8 journey from vulnerability to control and autonomy.
 This narrative reflects Robbie's path in Hollywood as she establishes herself as a force to be reckoned with.

-Robbie's portrayal transcends acting; it's an exploration of her Enneagram Type 8 attributes.
+Robbie's portrayal transcends acting; it's an exploration of her Enneagram type 8 attributes.
 Through Harley Quinn, Robbie paints a vivid picture of her inner world, expressing her strength, resilience, and rebellion.
 Harley becomes an extension of Robbie, providing a window into her Type 8 personality.

 <div
  style="display: flex;